 Students are not permitted to travel to High-Risk Destinations.
 However, the university recognizes there might be a rare and compelling reasons to consider an exception to the travel policy’s prohibition for a “high-risk” travel.

+All student travelers and faculty traveling with students who are considering sponsored travel to a “high risk” destination must complete a petition.
 The petition process is designed to make travelers aware of the potential risks in their proposed high-risk destination and connect travelers with the appropriate support mechanisms to minimize potential travel disruptions.

 What is “high risk” travel?